-As we turn the page on 2014, a whole new class of high school students begin to turn their thoughts toward their college search.
+As we turn the page on 2014, a whole new class of high school students is making their New Year resolution and beginning to turn their thoughts toward their college search.

 Future college hopefuls and their families may consider putting off their search, as the process can be quite intimidating.

 But, keep in mind that the earlier you start, the more information you can gain and better prepared you’ll be when the time really comes.
 Families with high school students should make a promise to start their college search now–not later.

 Here’s what high school freshmen, sophomores, and juniors can do now to get a head start and build a plan:

 High school freshmen: Consider career paths, keep your options open

 Colleges require transcripts which include all the courses you’ve taken since ninth grade.
 This means the classes you take as a freshman count.
 Take the classes required to graduate high school, and take honors versions if you can handle them.

 If your options for honors are limited, don’t worry too much–you’ll likely have a chance to take more advanced classes later in high school.
 Focus on getting good grades–remember your freshman grades make up about 25 percent of your grade point average.
 Keeping your grades up and maintaining a rigorous course load keep your college options open.